You can find the agendas and the recording for the Global Roundtable below

 ||

-Opening remarks This session highlights the joint efforts of Brazil’s banking, capital markets, and insurance sectors in advancing a net-zero, nature-positive transition.
-Set in the context of COP30 to COP31, it invites financial institutions to lead in scaling finance, investment, and insurance to close the global finance gap.
+Opening remarks A joint welcome highlighting the collaborative efforts of the Brazilian banking, capital markets, and insurance sectors in driving the transition toward a net zero and nature-positive economy.
+This session happens in the context of the transition from COP 30 to COP 31.
+It’s also an invitation for financial institutions to take the lead to scale finance, investments, and insurance to close the finance gap and have global positive impact.

 |